migration

 The legacy A/R closeout and the forward-only Medi cutover run side by side for two weeks at minimum.
 The shape that protects revenue:

-- Tebra continues to receive and post 835 ERAs for claims with dates of service before cutover for sixty to ninety days
+- Tebra keeps receiving and posting 835 ERAs for claims with dates of service before cutover, for 60 to 90 days.

-- Both systems post ERAs for at least the first two weeks so totals can be reconciled, payer by payer, day by day
+- Both systems post ERAs for at least the first two weeks so totals reconcile payer by payer, day by day.

-- The outgoing Tebra arrangement reports A/R aging weekly until the legacy claims are either paid or written off
+- The outgoing Tebra arrangement reports A/R aging weekly until the legacy claims are paid or written off.

-- Daily reconciliation meetings between the two teams for the first two weeks, weekly thereafter
+- Reconciliation meetings between the two teams run daily for the first two weeks, weekly thereafter.

-The reconciliation catches 835 files that landed in Tebra after cutover for claims that should have been routed to Medi, and payer responses that came back to Medi for dates of service that belong in Tebra's legacy closeout.
-In a Kareo-era migration, there may also be historical ERAs that were never fully posted — check the Tebra unposted ERA queue before cutover and post any that can be resolved cleanly, so they are not orphaned when Medi goes live.
+Reconciliation catches 835 files that land in Tebra after cutover for claims that should have routed to Medi, and payer responses that come back to Medi for dates of service that belong in Tebra's closeout.
+In a Kareo-era migration there may also be historical ERAs that were never fully posted.
+Check the Tebra unposted ERA queue before cutover and post anything that resolves cleanly, so it is not orphaned when Medi goes live.

 A practice-by-practice rollout protects everyone